strawberry-graphql/strawberry/docs/guides/pagination/cursor-based.md

 <Note>

 Did you notice that cursor argument we defined is optional?
-That's because the client doesn't know the cursor intiially, when it makes the first request.
+That's because the client doesn't know the cursor initially, when it makes the first request.

 </Note>